AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_FlameSheet.rst

     cd PeleLMeX/Exec/RegTests/FlameSheet

-Note that the makefile system is set up such that default paths are automatically set to the submodules obtained with the recursive *git clone*, however the user can set its own dependencies in the `GNUmakefile` by updating the top-most lines as follows: ::
+Note that the makefile system is set up such that default paths are automatically set to the submodules obtained with the recursive *git clone*, however the user can set their own dependencies in the `GNUmakefile` by updating the top-most lines as follows: ::

        PELELMEX_HOME     = <path_to_PeleLMeX>
        AMREX_HOME        = <path_to_MyAMReX>
        AMREX_HYDRO_HOME  = <path_to_MyAMReXHydro>
        PELE_PHYSICS_HOME = <path_to_MyPelePhysics>
+       SUNDIALS_HOME     = <path_to_MySUNDIALS>

 or directly through shell environement variables (using *bash* for instance): ::